-According to the OECD, the Swedish tax-to-GDP ratio was 44.0 percent in 2017, exceeding the OECD average by nearly 10 percentage points.
+According to the OECD, the Swedish tax-to-GDP ratio was 43.9 percent in 2018, fourth highest of the OECD countries and exceeding the average by nearly 10 percentage points.

 Beginning in the 1960s and 1970s, the tax level in Sweden increased sharply and culminated in the late 1980s and early 90s.
 During the first decade of this century the tax-to-GDP ratio tended to decrease, much due to tax cuts on work income.
 However, in recent years, that trend has reversed slightly.